tabman83/github-archive/README.md

 > github-archive is a simple tool that backs up every repository and branch for a specified user.

-You will never be missing again your Dublin Bus ride!
-This web application shows the due time for your next ride a warns you when time is running out.
-The backend will keep an eye for you at the expected times at your preferred stop.
-Any update will be instantly pushed to your screen!

 ## Use

 Run ```github-archive``` followed by the auth token of the user and the account name (or organizational account name).